etsy/feature/README.md

 In general it is much more likely you want to use the plain old `isEnabled` and `variant` methods.

-For Smarty templates, where static methods can’t readily be called, there is an object, `$feature`, wired up in Tpl.php that exposes the same four methods as the Feature API but as instance methods, for
-instance:

-    {% if $feature->isEnabled("my_feature") %}

 ## Configuration cookbook

 There are a number of common configurations so before I explain the